dart-lang/site-www/src/security.md

 The Google Security Team will respond within 5 working days of your report on g.co/vulnz.

+Before reporting a security vulnerability found by a static analysis tool, consider checking our list of [known false positives][].

 For more information about how Google handles security issues, see [Google’s security philosophy][].

+[known false positives]: /resources/security-false-positives

 ##  Flagging existing issues as security-related